bzamith/bzamith.github.io/aboutme.md

 ## About Me

-I am passionate about developing research and learning different things.
-I have a natural inclination to **Data Science**, **Machine Learning** and **Bioinformatics**, due to the fact that I love extracting information from data and coming up with useful solutions.
+I am very passionate about developing research and learning different topics.
+I have a natural inclination to **Data Science**, **Machine Learning** and **Bioinformatics**, due to the fact that I love extracting information from data and coming up with useful and reliable solutions.
 Still, I am really looking forward to learning more about **Software Engineering** and **Computer Networks**.

-In my free time, you can find me drinking coffee, reading a book, riding my bicycle or (hopefully!) travelling.
+In my spare time, you can find me reading a good book, riding my bicycle, enjoying a good cup of coffee or (hopefully!) travelling.

 [Back to Home Page](https://bzamith.github.io/)